Data life cycle: Sharing

 - If there isn’t any suitable repository that can harbour your controlled access data, it is recommended that you at least create a metadata record for the data in an Institutional or General purpose repository.

-- Data protection: how to make research data compliant to GDPR.
+How to make research data compliant to GDPR.
+Data brokering

-- Data publication: prepare data and find repositories for publication.
+How to prepare data and find repositories for publication.
+Data transfer

-- Identifiers: how to use identifiers for research data.
+How to use identifiers for research data.
+Licensing